 The exhibition takes visitors on a journey between earth and sky, recreating the abundance of birds typically found in artistic depictions of paradise.
 It presents a number of iconic bird brooches created among others by Baugrand, Cartier, Mauboussin, Mellerio, Rouvenat, Sterlé and Van Cleef & Arpels, as well as works from prestigious public collections representing birds on land, perched on branches and in flight, in the form of paintings, drawings, engravings and ceramics.

 The selected pieces offer visitors an insight into jewelry creation and the arts in general, highlighting the artist’s work around the representation of the bird’s body, plumage and movement, from the naturalistic to the stylized, alternating between a faithful depiction of nature and formal audacity, between realism and symbolism.

-This exhibition is curated by Joëlle Garcia, Curator in charge of the Cultural Diffusion and Mediation Service for the Libraries of the Muséum national d’Histoire naturelle, and to Marion Millet, Scientific Coordinator for the City of Versailles.
+This exhibition is curated by Joëlle Garcia, Curator in charge of the Cultural Diffusion and Mediation Service for the Libraries of the Muséum national d’Histoire naturelle, and Marion Schaack-Millet, Scientific Coordinator for the City of Versailles.

 The exhibition is accompanied by a catalogue, under the supervision of Guillaume Glorieux, Director of Education and Research at L’ÉCOLE, School of Jewelry Arts.

 Open Monday to Saturday, 12 pm to 7 pm